Meet the cast of Netflix drama You season two

 — YOU (@YouNetflix) December 9, 2019

 What else has Jenna Ortega been in?
-17-year-old Jenna Ortega has been appearing from a younger age.
-Jane The Virgin followers might recognise her as younger Jane within the flashback sections of the favored Netflix collection, whereas she additionally performed the position of Darcy in 2015’s Richie Wealthy reboot.
+17-year-old Jenna Ortega has been performing from a younger age.
+Jane The Virgin followers might recognise her as younger Jane within the flashback sections of the favored Netflix sequence, whereas she additionally performed the function of Darcy in 2015’s Richie Wealthy reboot.

 Ambyr Childers performs Candace

 Who’s Candace?
-Candace is Joe’s ex-girlfriend, who was initially considered useless all through season one, solely to pop up alive and nicely in a remaining episode twist.
-She is about to have a bigger position within the second season, becoming a member of the primary forged.
+Candace is Joe’s ex-girlfriend, who was initially considered useless all through season one, solely to pop up alive and properly in a ultimate episode twist.
+She is about to have a bigger function within the second season, becoming a member of the principle solid.

 What else has Ambyr Childers been in?
-Childers bought her begin on the American cleaning soap opera All My Kids, however could also be higher recognized to British viewers from her recurring position in Liev Schreiber’s drama collection Ray Donavon.
+Childers received her begin on the American cleaning soap opera All My Youngsters, however could also be higher identified to British viewers from her recurring function in Liev Schreiber’s drama sequence Ray Donavon.

 Carmela Zumbado performs Delilah Alves